axolotl-ai-cloud/axolotl/README.md

 # mlflow configuration if you're using it
 mlflow_tracking_uri: # URI to mlflow
 mlflow_experiment_name: # Your experiment name
+hf_mlflow_log_artifacts:  # Will copy each saved checkpoint on each save in TrainingArguments’s output_dir to mlflow artifact registry

 # Where to save the full-finetuned model to
 output_dir: ./completed-model